voussoir/ycdl/README.md

 ### Send video IDs to youtube-dl

 YCDL does not perform the downloading of videos itself. [youtube-dl](https://github.com/ytdl-org/youtube-dl) is the tool for that.
 When you click on the download button, it will create an empty file called `xxxxxxxxxxx.ytqueue` in the directory specified by the `ycdl.json` config file.
-You can send this ID into youtube-dl in your preferred way.
+You should create a separate shell / Python script that watches for ytqueue files and calls youtube-dl with your preferred arguments.

 ## Features